Yes, you are right. Non-EU/EEA citizens need a so-called “fiador”. See the discussion in the forum.

 Basically if you are physically in Portugal, you don't need anyone else to act as a tax representative, you can simply represent yourself😀

-Yes, you are right.
-Non-EU/EEA citizens need a so-called "fiador".
+Non-EU/EEA citizens need a tax representative.
 See the discussion in the forum: https://community.nomadgate...

 @isochronous No idea if Finanças communicates with the rep via snail mail or email, or how often they do so.
 By law, they must communicate with the rep in specific situations.
 The clearest description of those situations I’ve found is from a Portugal based firm specializing in business and tax issues in Portuguese speaking countries, and their related cross-border issues: "Notifications issued by the Portuguese Tax Authorities usually require a 10 to 15 day reply and are always written in Portuguese.
 In most cases, such notifications only refer to legal provisions or technical aspects of taxation. "